 The Andean Condor (Vultur gryphus) is a South American vulture.
 It can be found in the mountain range of the Andes, the Pacific coastal areas and in South America.
 It prefers to live in open meadows and alpine areas up to 5,000 m.
 The male condor has a characteristic dark red caruncle on the top of its head.
 It lays 1 to 2 eggs.
 It is the national symbol of Argentina, Bolivia, Chile, Colombia, Ecuador and Peru and it is very common to read about it to the Andean local tales and mythology.It is almost globally threatened species and its population is endangered mainly by human.

-The Bateleur (terathopius ecaudatus) is a medium-sized eagle.
+The Bateleur (Terathopius ecaudatus) is a medium-sized eagle.
 It is a natural predator bird that lives in Africa.
 Its length is 55 to 70 cm and weighs from 2 to 2,6 kg.
 The wingspan is 170 to 186 cm.
 It lives in open grasslands and the savannas of sub-Saharan Africa and parts of southern Arabia.
 It took its name because of its short tail.
-It feeds on mammals, birds, reptiles, insects, carrion and occasionally eggs.
+It feeds on mammals, birds, reptiles, insects, carrion, and occasionally eggs.
 It is monogamous and lays only one egg.
-Threats: The Bateleur eagle is threatened by the habitat degradation, agricultural pesticides and illegal hunting.
+Threats: The Bateleur eagle is threatened by habitat degradation, agricultural pesticides, and illegal hunting.

 The western capercaillie (Tetrao urogallus) mates in the northern areas of Europe and in western and central Asia.
 It lives in mature coniferous forests, with the presence of other plant species and small clearings.
 In Greece we can find it rarely and locally, in mixed forests mainly in Western Rhodopes.
 The male is much larger in size than the female and has a long tail which opens like a fan to attract the female during the breeding season.
 In winter it feeds exclusively on pine needles while during spring and summer it feeds on insects and other plant species.
 The population in Greece is threatened by illegal hunting, opening of forest roads, uncontrolled logging.
 It is a protected species.

-Lagopus is a bird with characteristically round body and feathered feet.
+Willow ptarmigan (Lagopus lagopus) is a bird with a characteristically round body and feathered feet.
 In winter its plumage is pure white and in summer it changes to brown.
-Resident of cold regions: found in the north woods of birch or pine trees and tundra.
+A resident of cold regions: found in the north woods of birch or pine trees and tundra.
 It is a herbivorous bird, but the young ones feed on insects.